anou/iftheme-docs/plugins/lightbox-plus/readme.txt

  * Quick links in plugins list
  * Added additional support and FAQ links to admin panel
 * Readme and FAQ update
-* Actually includes ColorBox 1.3.6 which somehow was replaced by 1.3.1 in last release (1.6.6) for which I apologize.
+* Actually includes Colorbox 1.3.6 which somehow was replaced by 1.3.1 in last release (1.6.6) for which I apologize.
 * Includes `lightbox-plus.pot` for language translations for interested parties.

 = 1.6.6 =